neohope/NLPWebDemo/SpringBootDemo/readme.md

 4. install jdk1.8 x64 and set JAVA_HOME

+5. install libs to mvn

-5. use ide like eclipse/idea to open the project
+6. use ide like eclipse/idea to open the project

-6. debug or run
+7. debug or run

 ToDo